Corvusoft/restbed/README.md

 ## License

-Copyright (c) 2015 Corvusoft Limited, United Kingdom.
+&copy; 2015 Corvusoft Limited, United Kingdom.
 All rights reserved.

 The Restbed Framework is dual licensed; See [LICENSE](LICENSE) for full details.